Thanks for enquiring about one of our dogs to assistant you in your day to day lives. There are many ways a dog can assist

 Visual Assistance Dogs

-A visual assistance dog's job is to guide their partially visually impaired or blind handler.
+A visual assistance dog's job is to guide their partially visually impaired handler.
 They are their handlers eyes warning

 While there may be other services a dog is needed for these tend to be the most common ones we see.